 In addition, the Research Network program requires the position descriptions (roles, responsibilities, and qualifications of proposed project staff) in the Budget Justification under Personnel costs.
 The budget justification is uploaded into the Budget Narrative Attachment Form.
-Biographical sketches for any key employed personnel that will be assigned to work on the proposed project must be included as Attachment 1.
+Biographical sketches for key personnel must be attached to RESEARCH & RELATED Senior/Key Person Profile (OMB Number 4040-0001) found in the application package on Grants.gov.
 Due to the HRSA 80-page limit, it is recommended that all biographical sketches are no more than two pages in length and must follow the HRSA font/margin requirements.
-Biographical sketches should document education, skills, and experience that are relevant, necessary, and demonstrate capability to fulfill the assigned roles for the proposed project.
+For details on how to format the biographical sketch visit: https://mchb.hrsa.gov/research/documents/FORM-Biographical-Sketch-for-Research-Grant-Applicants-Jan2020-2023.docx.